 The Good And Not-So-Good Things About Dublin: A Quick Overview

 Dublin offers loads of wonderful things for visitors but it also has a few negative aspects we wanted to share before you visit.

 Amazing People.
 The Irish might just be the nicest people in the world.
 If nothing else, they’ll talk your ear off (in a good way).

 Great Nightlife.
 If you love bars and clubs then you’ll enjoy yourself in Dublin.
-They have everything from loud bars to super laid back pubs and everything in-between.
-Live music is also very popular and it available throughout the city.
+They have everything from loud bars to super laid-back pubs and everything in-between.
+Live music is also very popular and is available throughout the city.